 - Cameo: Medgar Evers' sons played the parts of Medgar Evers' grown sons.
 Martin Luther King Jr.'s daughter played the part of Medgar Evers' grown daughter.

-- Genre Savvy: De La Beckwith.
-He knew at the first trials all he had to do was get one white juror in Mississippi to find him not guilty.
-He believes even one of the black jurors may sympathize with him due to his age.
-They didn't.
+- Reality Ensues: De La Beckwith knew at the first trials that all he had to do was get one white juror in Mississippi to find him not guilty, and so believes that even one of the black jurors may sympathize with him due to his age.
+Obviously, they didn't.

 - Smug Snake: Byron De La Beckwith.
-Ultimately it's what brought him down as the physical evidence from the first two trials was unchanged, but many witnesses who'd heard him bragging about getting away with the murder testified against him.
+Ultimately, it's what brought him down, as the physical evidence from the first two trials was unchanged, but many witnesses who'd heard him bragging about getting away with the murder testified against him too.

-- Society Marches On: Pretty much the premise of the film.
-The first two trials had all white male juries and resulted in mistrials (which means at least one juror found him guilty).
-But the third trial had eight black and four white jurors.
+- Society Marches On: The premise of the film.
+The first two trials had all-white male juries and resulted in mistrials (which means at least one juror found him guilty), but, in 1994, the third trial had eight black and four white jurors.